 Do Me A Favour And Stop Sending “Happy Birthday!”
 Texts In The Group Chat

 The past might be a foreign country but if you’re an older millennial with a Yahoo email address and a drawer full of trainer socks, the present is no less baffling.
-Why are grown men trading punches over plushies?
+Why are people taking out travel insurance for plushies?
 What in the name of god is the poop rule?
 Who’s eating all the cottage cheese?
 Bewildering trends like these are hardly a modern phenomenon, I know, but in the age of TikTok they spread from one side of the world to the other before you can say “Dubai chocolate”.
 Consequently for those of us who dip in and out of social media instead of maintaining a constant online presence, logging into Instagram on a Sunday night can feel like climbing the Magic Faraway Tree and finding yourself in a strange new land.

 AdvertisementADVERTISEMENT